Measure and Probability on General Spaces

 Consider an abstract event whose outcomes take unpredictable values in some space X. Perfectly replicating the circumstances of this event N times defines a sequence of values in Y, \{ x_{1}, \ldots, x_{n}, \ldots x_{N} \}.

-In this case the particular ordering of the event sequences doesn’t matter and we can also interpret them as defining a population of possible events.
-From this perspective the application of probability theory is equivalent to the application in the previous section.
-At the same time if we interpret repeated samples from a population as events then the population probabilities can be interpreted as frequencies.
+In this case the particular ordering of the event sequences doesn’t matter; by ignoring the order we can interpret the sequences as defining a population of possible events.
+From this perspective, the application of probability theory is equivalent to the application in the previous section.
+At the same time, if we interpret repeated samples from a population as events, then the population probabilities can be interpreted as frequencies.

 6.4 Modeling Uncertainties